Artificial intelligence in industry

-Industrial artificial intelligence, or industrial AI, usually refers to the application of artificial intelligence to industry and business.
+Industrial artificial intelligence, or industrial AI, refers to the application of artificial intelligence to industrial business processes.
 Unlike general artificial intelligence which is a frontier research discipline to build computerized systems that perform tasks requiring human intelligence, industrial AI is more concerned with the application of such technologies to address industrial pain-points for customer value creation, productivity improvement, cost reduction, site optimization, predictive analysis and insight discovery.

 Artificial intelligence and machine learning have become key enablers to leverage data in production in recent years due to a number of different factors: More affordable sensors and the automated process of data acquisition; More powerful computation capability of computers to perform more complex tasks at a faster speed with lower cost; Faster connectivity infrastructure and more accessible cloud services for data management and computing power outsourcing.

 Categories

 Possible applications of industrial AI and machine learning in the production domain can be divided into seven application areas: